goutham4126/Food-ingridient-detection-and-Recipe-recommendation/README.md

 Detects ingridients using ensemble model ( faster r-cnn and yolov8 ) and gives recipe suggestions using AI

+Now-a-days people find it difficult to make meals and dishes that support a healthy lifestyle.

+This project simplifies cooking with an AI-driven system that identifies ingredients through

+images and recommends personalized recipes.
+Users upload a photo of their available

+ingredients, and the system accurately detects them using an ensemble model that combines

+YOLOv8 and Faster R-CNN.
+By fusing the detections from both models using NMS Fusion and

+the IoU metric, the system ensures precise ingredient detection.
+It also considers dietary

+restrictions, allergies, and preparation time, tailoring recipe recommendations to individual

+preferences.
+Unlike traditional recipe searches, this automated approach saves time and effort,

+learning user preferences to offer even better recommendations over time.
+Intelligent

+ingredient pairing maximizes meal options, reduces food waste, and promotes healthier eating

+habits.
+Future expansions could include smart kitchen connectivity, voice assistants, and

+multilingual support, making the system even more intuitive and accessible for home cooks

+worldwide.

 Entire code is available at : https://drive.google.com/drive/folders/1w_Ukh1zd9uI_1KOYMRO_FFqD5RoYFV7w?usp=sharing